 RONAN.
 In my talks I feel as if I knew what Arlee wished to say.
-On the north side of the Flathead reservation there is a narrow tract of United States land.
+On the north side of the Flathead Reservation there is a narrow tract of United States land.
 Arlee fears that strip will be settled by whites, and Arlee feels if the Great Father will let the Indians have that then they will not be surrounded by whites.

-SEPTEMBER 1, 1882-1.40 p. m.
+SEPTEMBER 1, 1882-1.40 р. m.

 Commissioner McCammon.
 My friends, I am glad to see you to-day, and hope your hearts are good towards the Great Father.
 I will be pleased to hear what the chiefs have to say.
-If there is anything they don't understand in the talk of festerday I will try to make it clear.
+If there is anything they don't understand in the talk of yesterday I will try to make it clear.
 I am ready to hear from them now.

 ENEAS.
 I am the chief and you see me now.
 I have not doubt you are sent to see us by the Great Father.
 I am the chief and this is my country.
 I am not joking in telling you I would like to get the Flathead Lake country back.
-There are things that the government promised me in that treaty that I have never seen.
-The government promised me everything we needed.
-The government told me it would send a blacksmith, and build school-houses, and furnish teachers at the agencies to instruct Indians, and a head farmer, and build houses for us.
-The government wished us to be like white men, and these were to instruct us.
-It promised me a tinner, a wagonmaker, a plow-maker, a hospital, and a doctor to look after the sick; and that is the reason we signed the treaty.
+There are things that the Government promised me in that treaty that I have never seen.
+The Government promised me everything we needed.
+The Government told me it would send a blacksmith, and build school-houses, and furnish teachers at the agencies to instruct Indians, and a head farmer, and build houses for us.
+The Government wished us to be like white men, and these were to instruct us.
+It promised me a tinner, a wagon-maker, a plow-maker, a hospital, and a doctor to look after the sick; and that is the reason we signed the treaty.
 I was glad to think we were to have these things.
 We had a big country, and under those conditions we signed the treaty.
-Seven years after that we learned that the line of the reservation ran across the middle of Flat-
+Seven years after that we learned that the line of the reservation ran across the middle of Flathead Lake.
 We didn't know that when we signed the treaty.
-That is the reason we head Lake. head Lake.
-We didn't know that when we signed the treasy.
-That is the treason we want that country back.
+That is the reason we want that country back.
 Besides, we did not get one-half of the annuities that belonged to us.
 It was divided among yourselves.
 You told us that after a while we would be intelligent and rich and like white men.
 We are poor now.
 We try to have whites to assist us, and they won't because we are Indians.
 That is the reason we want to have the whites kept out of that Flathead Lake country.

 COMMISSIONER.
 I am glad to hear Eneas.
 I know what a good man he is.
+Major

-Major Ronan has told me what wrong has been done years ago; he can now trust Major Ronan; what he gets he gives the Indians.
-One reason why the Great Father forgot the Flatheads is that they have been so far from Washington; but now when the railroad is built they will be within four or five days from Washington; and the Great Father and his people will see and pity the Indians.
+Ronan has told me what wrong has been done years ago; he can now trust Major Ronan; what he gets he gives the Indians.
+One reason why the Great Father forgot the Flatheads is that they have been so far from Washington; but now when the rail-road is built they will be within four or five days from Washington; and the Great Father and his people will see and pity the Indians.
 That is one thing the Great Father means when he says the Indians will be benefited by the railroad.
 I will tell the Great Father about Eneas's desires, and do all I can to carry out his wishes.